Amplify. Elevate. Celebrate.

 Humber College Youth Transition Program

 In 2021, Scotiabank announced a four-year partnership with Humber College’s Youth Transition Program.
-The program is a free academic access program that helps students from equity deserving groups, the majority identifying as Black people and Caribbean people, find their path to higher education by providing them with advising, mentoring, career exploration and core academic skill-building.
-The program is unique in that it recognizes and removes some of the traditional barriers to education for the most equity deserving communities by providing free transportation and food for all participants.
+The program is a free academic access program that helps youth ages 19-29 from equity deserving backgrounds, the majority identifying as Black people and Caribbean people, find their path to higher education by providing them with advising, mentoring, career exploration and core skill-building.
+The program is unique in that it recognizes and removes some of the traditional barriers to education for the most disadvantaged communities by providing free transportation and food for all participants.
+As part of the partnership, representatives from Scotiabank have also provided financial literacy workshops to students enrolled in the Youth Transition Program, teaching important skills in areas like budgeting, managing debt, general banking and saving money, so they can be empowered to manage their finances effectively.

 BPAO logo